william-4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7 - A script that adds execution permission to the owner, the group owner and the other users, to the file hello

 8 - A script that sets the permissions to the file hello as:
-      - Owner: no permission at all
+      1.Owner: no permission at all
-      - Group: no permissions at all
+      2.Group: no permissions at all
-      - Other users: all the permissions
+      3.Other users: all the permissions

 9 - A script that sets the mode of the file hello to (-rwxr-x-wx)